mishrasumit09/data504/slides/readme.txt

-These slides have been adapted from the material developed by Mine &Ccedil;etinkaya-Rundel of OpenIntro.
+These slides have been adapted from the material developed by Mine Cetinkaya-Rundel of OpenIntro.